Gold vs Silver Investment

 $10,000-$50,000 70% gold / 30% silver

-Over $50,000 60% gold / 30% silver / 10% platinum
+Over $50,000 60% gold / 30% silver / 10% platinum (or palladium for industrial exposure)

 The gold allocation provides stability and safe-haven protection, while silver adds upside potential and industrial exposure.